Leadership

 Liz’s rise through AFJ, from operations staffer to Chief Operating Officer to unanimously appointed Executive Director in 2024, is not just a story of institutional knowledge or professional growth.
 It is a story of vision, of leadership shaped by experience, and of a woman who chose to define success in her own terms.

-Beyond her work at AFJ, Liz is a respected voice in the broader nonprofit and philanthropic landscape, recently joining the Board of IMPACT 100 NYC, a women-led collective supporting nonprofits through transformational grantmaking.
+Beyond her work at AFJ, Liz is a respected voice in the broader nonprofit and philanthropic landscape, recently joining the Board of Greenwich Village Chelsea Chambers of Commerce (GVCCC) which provides dynamic business and civic leadership in New York City.
+She is also a board member of IMPACT 100 NYC, a women-led collective supporting nonprofits through transformational grantmaking, and a Nation Swell Council Member – a community for leading senior thought leaders, change makers, and social impact amplifiers committed to scaling change through cross-sector collaboration, inspiration, and connection.
 In addition to being acknowledged as a 2024-2025 Robin Hood Foundation New ED/CEO Peer Leadership Group, Liz is also an alumna of Columbia Business School’s Social Enterprise Program for Nonprofit Professionals, and a Cause Effective Fellow for advancing Leaders of Color in Fundraising.
 In Spring 2025, Liz was selected for the Greater NY Partnership—a two-year leadership initiative —where she is part of the class of 2027.
+In celebration of Black History Month and in recognition of her leadership in the communities we represent, Liz was honored in February 2026 by Congressman Daniel Goldman (10) with a Congressional Proclamation.
+She is also a recipient of City & State's Above & Beyond: Women of 2026; a listee fin Marquis Who’s Who for 2026; and was selected as 2026 Influential Woman of the Month for March.

 A frequent guest on justice reform and nonprofit leadership podcasts like You’re In Black Women’s Business, Unshackled Leadership: A Lantern for Black Women, Pursuing Justice, Breaking the Bias and more, Liz Frederick has been a powerful voice for young people navigating the justice system and a relentless advocate for policy and change that shifts the narrative from incarceration to empowerment.